open-policy-agent/opa/ADOPTERS.md

   automated code review, defining access levels or blocking execution of unwanted code.

+* [Wealthsimple](https://www.wealthsimple.com/) is using OPA to power all authorization checks their microservice ecosystem by leveraging their existing authorization library make the transition to OPA as simple as possible for development teams.

 Other adopters that have gone into production or various stages of testing include: